firepear/homefarm/docs/fixes.md

 Sometimes Arch breaks packages.
 Sometimes Homefarm has bugs.
 Sometimes you need to do a fix to unbreak an OS update.
 This is how to do those.

+Please file an issue if you can't find an answer to your problem.

 ## `farmctl status` can't connect after `farmctl update`

+_Note: This should no longer occur.
+Please file an issue if you see this._

 BOINC was probably upgraded, and the custom Homefarm service file was overwritten.

 Run `farmctl node-init` and see if `status` works afterward.
-If it doesn't, please file an issue.